 Fernando Enciso-Marquez joined the McCarthy Center in 2012, and currently serves as Coordinator of Community Partnerships.
 He graduated from San Jose State University in 2010 with a B.A. in Political Science and a Minor in Latin American studies, and is currently a candidate for the Masters of Public Administration degree here at USF.
 He has a passion for social justice based on self-determination, community development, and equitable distribution of resources.
-He was involved with social justice efforts throughout his undergraduate career, committed to causes such as immigration reform, affordable access to higher education, and celebration of multicultural identity.
-Upon graduation, he served his internship in the Washington, DC office of Congressman Mike Honda (CA- 15).
-He also served the San Francisco Public Defender's Office and the Bayview-Hunters Point community through its community-building agency, BMAGIC, to leverage resources for youth and families in Southeast San Francisco.
+He was involved with social justice efforts throughout his undergraduate career, and upon graduation, served his internship in the Washington, DC office of Congressman Mike Honda (CA- 15).
+He also worked for the San Francisco Public Defender's Office and the Bayview-Hunters Point community through its community-building agency, BMAGIC, to leverage resources for youth and families in Southeast San Francisco.
+He currently serves on the Public Education Enrichment Fund (PEEF) Community Advisory Committee through the San Francisco Unified School District.
 As a native San Franciscan, he is passionate about connecting students to public service opportunities to engage with our local SF communities.

 Administrative Director for Graduate Programs